percona/percona-server/doc/source/tokudb/tokudb_background_analyze_table.rst

 TokuDB Background ANALYZE TABLE
 ===============================

-|Percona Server| has an option to automatically analyze tables in the background based on a measured change in data.
+**Percona Server for MySQL** has an option to automatically analyze tables in the background based on a measured change in data.
 This has been done by implementing the background job manager that can perform operations on a background thread.

 Background Jobs
 ===============